castrojo/ublue/README.md

 ## Fedora Silverblue for Ubuntu Expatriates

 > **Warning**
-> Fedora 37 will be the last version of this that I update, now that Fedora Silverblue supports building and booting from OCI images we will move to a cloud-native approach, hope to see you there! https://github.com/ublue-os
+> Fedora 37 will be the last version of this, now that Fedora Silverblue supports building and booting from OCI images we will move to a cloud-native approach, hope to see you there! [https://github.com/ublue-os/ubuntu](https://github.com/ublue-os/ubuntu)

 TLDR: I've been using Ubuntu since 2004, however I want a [modern image based desktop](https://blog.verbum.org/2020/08/22/immutable-%E2%86%92-reprovisionable-anti-hysteresis/).
 Can I have my cake and eat it too?